Tiffany Jenkins: “The best way to respect people who came before us is to research history without judging it through the eyes of the present”

 Olivette Otele is professor of history at Bath Spa University.

-This article was first published in the April/May issue of BBC World Histories – out now.
+This article has been edited for publication online.
+The full version can be found in the April/May 2019 issue of BBC World Histories magazine